GregUtas/robust-services-core/AGREEMENT.md

 email rsc-agreements@pentennea.com and explain what software you plan to contribute and who owns the copyright.

-## Transferring the copyright to the project
+## Assigning the copyright to the project

 You must own the copyright to the software (or have developed it yourself, if you have also obtained a waiver from the copyright owner) before signing this agreement.

-- If you are an individual, please use [this form](/ASSIGNMENT1.html).
+- If you are an individual, please use [this form](/ASSIGNMENT1.md).
-- If you are an organization, please use [this form](/ASSIGNMENT2.html).
+- If you are an organization, please use [this form](/ASSIGNMENT2.md).

 After signing the form, please email it to rsc-agreements@pentennea.com.